Pranav-Patel-123/Employee-Retention-Detection/README.md

 Q) How unbiased results ?

--> If the model is trained on the data where the output is maximum number of times "no" then the predicted output for "yes" may be predicted sometimes inaccurate or incorrect.
+Ans.
+If the model is trained on the data where the output is maximum number of times "no" then the predicted output for "yes" may be predicted sometimes inaccurate or incorrect.
 Similarily is when the model is trained on the data where the output is maximum number of times "yes".
 So, it is recommended to perform class imbalance handling in such cases to get unbiased results.
 #